 The voice work is all fantastic.

-Much as I love Ian McKellan as Gandalf, the voice of John Huston from this movie will always be, for me, the voice of Gandalf.
+Much as I love Ian McKellan as Gandalf, the voice of the great director John Huston will always be, for me, the voice of Gandalf.

 I love Brother Theodore’s amazing voice for Gollum.
 Rarely have a voice and a character design been so perfectly matched.
 It was a very different Gollum than Andy Serkis’s; in some ways, the Rankin/Bass Gollum is a more ghastly and frightening creature.

-The Goblins sang with a commanding voice… the voice of a man whose name deserves to exist within Middle-earth: Thurl Ravenscroft.
+The Goblins sang with a commanding voice… the voice of a man whose name sounds like it comes from some dark and mysterious region of Middle-earth: Thurl Ravenscroft.

 And Smaug the dragon?
 Absolutely magisterial, as voiced by Richard Boone.